jamietre/CsQuery/README.md

 5/7/12

-Bugfix - excluding numbers as part of HTML tags
+Bugfix - excluding numbers as part of HTML tags.
+There were some other details related to how tags were matched that would only affect edge cases.
+Changed to match the HTML spec except for : and . which must not match tags.

 2/10/12